josbeir/cakephp-docs-md/docs/3/en/intro/conventions.md

-While you can route multiple word controllers in any way you like, the convention is that your URLs are lowercase and dashed using the `DashedRoute` class, therefore [Article categories / view all](article-categories/view-all.md) is the correct form to access the `ArticleCategoriesController::viewAll()` action.
+While you can route multiple word controllers in any way you like, the convention is that your URLs are lowercase and dashed using the `DashedRoute` class, therefore `/article-categories/view-all` is the correct form to access the `ArticleCategoriesController::viewAll()` action.

 When you create links using `this->Html->link()`, you can use the following